ZhuEthan/liso-webserver/15-441-project-1/src/multiplexing_server/README.md

 * How to switch among multiple connections?
 Now it doesn't consider a lot.

 ## Appendix
 * Client/Server call sequence is as [here](https://www.cs.dartmouth.edu/~campbell/cs50/socketprogramming.html).
-Worth noticing is that server must have a "read" before close() after client close related socket.
+Notice that server must have a "read" before close() after client close related socket.